Murakami Ryū

 Murakami Ryū addresses dark and provocative themes that question Japanese society and, more generally, the human condition:

-- Social alienation: His characters are often marginalized, cut off from society, and in search of meaning in an absurd world.
+• Social alienation: His characters are often marginalized, cut off from society, and searching for meaning in a world absurd.

-- Decadence and excess: Drugs, sex, and self-destruction are recurrent.
-This illustrates the loss of bearings of his characters in the face of a consumerist society.
+• Decadence and excess: Drugs, sex, and self-destruction are recurrent, illustrating the loss of bearings of his characters in the face of a consumerist society.

 Did you know?
 Murakami Ryū has often been criticized for the brutality of his descriptions.
 But it is precisely this frankness that makes his work so strong.